saltyorg/docs/docs/reference/accounts.md

   timezone: auto
 ```

-`system:timezone`: Timezone to use on the server.
+`timezone`: Timezone to use on the server.

 Default is `auto`, which will pick the timezone based on geolocation of the server.
 Enter a "TZ database name" as shown in [this table](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 For example, "America/Costa_Rica".